function-store/TD_ParHoverMIDI_VSN1/README.md

 - **`Default Step Size`**: Step size when Persist Step is off and not holding any step button.
 Set this to zero to avoid accidental parameter adjustments when not holding any button.
 - **`Reset Hold Length`**: Holding the assigned reset button for this specified time will reset hovered parameter to its default value.
 - **`VSN1 Support`**: Enables VSN1 screen updates and LED feedback, displaying adjusted parameter and value (circle size between param normMin/Max values), using websocket communication --- requires Grid Editor to be open!
+- **`Label Display Mode`**: Choose between "Compressed" (removes vowels/spaces) or "Truncated" (simple cut-off) for parameter label formatting on limited displays
 - **`Reset Comm`**: In case GRID Editor reports websocket connection is not active try pulsing this.
+- **`Knob LED Update`**: Choose between "Off", "Value" and "Step" to determine what is indicated on the knob LEDs of VSN1. **NOTE**: Currently when set to "Value", laggy updates can be observed on the hardware unit.

 ## VSN1 Visual Feedback